dmtiblin/Project-4-Team/README.md

 # Housing Market Prediction Model
 The effects of the COVID 19 pandemic have had a major effect on the housing market and home values/listing prices.
 Using zillow to determine average home values per month for multiple neighborhood, and combining that with Federal Reserve Interest Rates and data from the US Census, we train a machine learning model to predict future home values.

+The final presentation can be viewed in the included powerpoint deck.

 Team Members: Bonnie Bailey, Diane Tiblin, Joseph March

 ## Data Sources: